 Nestor Wagner is a certified Court and Medical Interpreter who has been teaching interpreting courses since 1990.
 He has the highest pass rate of certified court interpreters in the nation.
 He has published several books in the interpreting community.
 Mr. Wagner is involved in the examination process for Immigration Interpreters and Analytical Linguists.
 He participates as speakers in national and international conferences on Criminal, Civil and Immigration Court terminology, advanced interpreting skills, and localization in the transfer of legal and non-legal terminology.
 Mr. Wagner holds a Master degree from the University of Washington.

-All of our programs are self-paced and open enrollment, so you can start them when you want and finish them at your own pace.
-When you register, you'll receive nine (9) months to complete the program.
+This course is self-paced and open enrollment, so you can start when you want and finish at your own pace.
+When you register, you'll receive nine (9) months to complete the course.

-The time allotted to complete your program has been calculated based on the number of hours for each program, so don't worry too much about not completing in time.
-If, after a concerted effort, you are still unable to complete, your Student Advisor will help you work out a suitable completion date.
-Please note that a fee may be charged for an extension.
+The time allotted for course completion has been calculated based on the number of course hours.
+However, if you are unable to complete the course, contact your Student Advisor to help you work out a suitable completion date.
+Please note that an extension fee may be charged.

-Upon successful completion of the program, you will be awarded a certificate of completion.
+Upon successful completion of the course, you will be awarded a Certificate of Completion.

-ed2go programs will provide you with the skills you need to obtain an entry-level position in most cases.
-We don’t provide direct job placement services, but our facilitators and career counselors will help you build your resume and are available to give advice on finding your first job.
-Facilitators will also be available to use as a professional reference upon completion of the program.
+This course will provide you with the skills you need to obtain an entry-level position in most cases.
 Potential students should always do research on the job market in their area before registering.

-If you have questions that are not answered on our website, please feel free to contact us via LIVE chat (click the button above).
-If you are visiting us during non-business hours, please feel free to send us a question using the “Contact Us” form to the right.
-You may also call us at 1-877-221-5151.
-We will answer your questions promptly.
+If you have questions that are not answered on our website, representatives are available via LIVE chat.
+You can also call us at 1-877-221-5151 during regular business hours to have your questions promptly answered.
+If you are visiting us during non-business hours, please send us a question using the “Contact Us” form.